sonambharti/Design-Patterns-in-Python/singleton/Readme.md

 ```

-# Overview to run the code to design a House type and its prices
+# Overview to run the code to design a Leaderboard of Games
 ## Output:
 ```
-python3 ./prototype/client.py
+python3 ./singleton/client.py
 -----------Leaderboard-----------
 |       1       |       Mridula |
 |       2       |       Satyam  |